kluchsin/kluchsin.github.io/_pages/about.md

 About Me
 =====

-I am a postdoctoral researcher studying lunar polar water ice, working with Dr. Jennifer Heldmann and Dr. Anthony Colaprete at NASA Ames.
+I am a research scientist studying lunar polar water ice affiliated with the SETI Institute.
+I completed a NASA Postdoctoral Program fellowship working with Dr. Jennifer Heldmann and Dr. Anthony Colaprete on lunar ice at NASA Ames.
 I received my Ph.D. in Astronomy from the Astronomy Department at New Mexico State University in the fall of 2022, working with Dr. Nancy Chanover on modeling lunar polar volatiles.
 I completed my Bachelor's of Liberal Arts at St. John's College in Annapolis, Maryland in 2015 and my Master's of Arts in Astronomy at Wesleyan University in Middletown, Connecticut in 2017.

 Research Interests
 =====
 * Characterization of ice at the lunar poles, and of the history of water delivery to the inner Solar System
+* Surveying small to intermediate sized craters at the lunar poles
+* Constraining the timing of true polar wander
 * Numerical n-body modeling of impact plumes, water ice delivery, and water ice migration at a range of spatial and temporal scales
 * Horizon ray tracing and thermal profile modeling of lunar polar locations
 * Monte Carlo modeling of ice and ejecta stratigraphic column development at the lunar poles and of thermal equilibration of ballistically sedimented surfaces